Need help?

 1. I have a B&G/Simrad device under warranty, who should I contact?

-If you need technical service for your B&G/Simrad system under warranty, you must contact the following email: service.es@navico.com indicating the problem, the brand, model and serial number of your equipment.
+If you need technical service for your B&G/Simrad system under warranty, you should contact the following email address: service.es@navico.com indicating the problem, the make, model and serial number of your equipment.

 2. What can I do to make the probe screen look better?

-Some of the reasons for low water visibility may be due to plankton, algae or high speed.
+Some of the reasons for poor water visibility may be due to plankton, algae or high speed.
 This may cause noise or false echoes to appear on your sonar display.

 To improve viewing, we recommend that you adjust the sensitivity of the probe.